Frequently Asked Questions (FAQ)

 THE SESSION PROCESS?

-Portraits and Headshots sessions are shot at the studio on G Street in Downtown San Diego and last approximately an hour in length depending on the service.
+Portraits and Headshots sessions are shot at the studio on in Fort Lauderdale, Florida and last approximately an hour in length depending on the service.
 Shooting a range of looks over the course of the hour allows us to get a variety of shots for whatever marketing purposes you choose.

 Part of the process is to edit the photos with you as we go.
 Each shot will be inspected one-by-one with you to determine whether or not you will potentially use an image or not.
 By shooting and editing in this manner you and I can adjust the focus of the shots during the session to account for anything that we feel we may have missed along the way.
 You'll leave knowing exactly what you will be working with when you walk out of the studio by having gone through the entire session and kept only the images that have met your approval along the way.